keithwhor/nodal/README.md

 View the website at [nodaljs.com](http://nodaljs.com).

-Nodal is a web server for Node.js that was built with the sole purpose of making the developer's life easier.
+Nodal is a web server and opinionated framework for building API services in Node.js as part of a larger, service-oriented stack for web, mobile or IoT apps.

 Boasting its own opinionated, explicit, idiomatic and highly-extensible full-service framework, Nodal takes care of all of the hard decisions for you and your team.
 This allows you to focus on creating an effective product in a short timespan while minimizing technical debt.

 Nodal projects are ready to deploy to [Heroku](https://heroku.com) right out of the box, so you can have your website live in no time.